-The Agency Head Designee submits an annual report of the incident based sexual abuse data, to include facility recommendations and corrective actions.
-The annual report includes comparisons of the current year's data and corrective actions with those from prior years includes an assessment of the agency's progress in addressing sexual abuse.
-The annual report is approved by the Agency Commissioner and made readily available to the public annually through the agency website.
+The 2020-201 and 2023-2024 PREA Annual Reports show the agency aggregates the incident-based sexual abuse data at least annually and posts is posted on the agency website.
+The annual reports include comparisons of the current year's data and corrective actions with those from prior years and will include an assessment of the KDJJ progress in addressing sexual abuse.
+The annual reports are approved by the Agency Commissioner and made readily available to the public annually through the website.
 The agency redacts personal identifiers or other specific material from the reports when publication would present a clear and specific threat to the safety and security of a facility but must indicate the nature of the material redacted.